Ohio Corporate Practice of Medicine (CPOM) Guide

 • Does Ohio have a Corporate Practice of Medicine (CPOM) Doctrine?: Yes (historically), but may not be enforced currently.

-• Summary of Current Law: Ohio's corporate practice of medicine doctrine is primarily rooted in three main categories of statutes: (1) the Professional Associations Law, (2) the General Corporation Act, and (3) regulations overseeing specific professions such as the Medical Practices Act, Dental Practices Act, and Chiropractic Act.
-Notably, the landscape shifted with the 1994 amendments to the General Corporation Act, Limited Liability Company Act, and Medical Practices Act, departing from Ohio's historical stance against the corporate practice of medicine.
-Although past Ohio Attorney General opinions have supported the historical prohibition, these opinions remain in effect.
-Nevertheless, recent indications from the State Medical Board of Ohio suggest a changing perspective, raising the possibility that the prohibition may no longer be applicable.
-While the Ohio Legislature and Attorney General have yet to provide a definitive resolution, the current landscape suggests that the enforcement of the corporate practice of medicine doctrine in Ohio may be waning.
+• Summary of Current Law: Ohio's corporate practice of medicine doctrine is primarily rooted in three main categories of statutes: the General Corporation Act, the Professional Associations Law, and rules that govern specific professions such as the Medical Practices Act and Dental Practices Act.
+Ohio has historically had a CPOM restriction, grounded in common law, which were reinforced by certain historical Ohio Attorney General opinions.
+Notably, the landscape seemed to shift with the 1994 amendments to the General Corporation Act, Limited Liability Company Act, and Medical Practices Act, departing from Ohio's historical stance against the corporate practice of medicine.
+That amendment removed language from the Ohio General Corporation act that previously explicitly stated that a corporation could be formed for any purpose "other than for carrying on the practice of any profession".
+Past Ohio Attorney General opinions have supported the historical prohibition (grounded in reasoning that only natural persons may be licensed to practice medicine, not corporations), and these opinions remain in effect and haven't been withdrawn.
+Nevertheless, recent indications from the State Medical Board of Ohio suggest an evolving perspective, raising the possibility that the prohibition may no longer be applicable.
+While the Ohio Legislature and Attorney General have yet to provide a definitive resolution, the current landscape suggests that the enforcement of the corporate practice of medicine doctrine in Ohio may be evolving.
+That said, current statutes restrict the ability for the corporation to influence “the professional clinical judgment exercised within accepted and prevailing standards of practice" by licensed healthcare professionals.

 • Sources: Ohio Rev. Code Ann. § 4731.41(A); Ohio Att’y Gen. Op.
 No. 87-049 (Aug.
 6, 1987).